TheThingsNetwork/docs/_content/devices/registration.md

 To use the default Over The Air Activation you will need to register your device with its Device EUI.
 See the documentation of your device for instructions, as for example that of [The Things Uno](uno/quick-start.md#get-your-device-eui).

-1. Log in and Open the [Console](https://console.thethingsnetwork.org/) by clicking your account and selecting Console.
-If you don't have an account yet you can register for free.
-Each device is registered to an Application.
-Before you can add a device, [add an application](https://console.thethingsnetwork.org/applications/add).
-For more information on how to do this have a look a the [**Applications**](https://www.thethingsnetwork.org/docs/applications/add.html) section.
+1. Log in and open the [Console](https://console.thethingsnetwork.org/).

+2. If you don't have an application yet, you need to [create one](https://console.thethingsnetwork.org/applications/add).
+For more information on how to do this have a look a the [**Applications**](../applications/add.md) section.

-2. Open the application to which you wish to add a device and click **register device**.
+3. Open the application to which you wish to add a device and click **register device**.

     * For **Device ID**, choose a - for this application - unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
     * For **Device EUI**, copy-paste the one you retrieved from your device.